A belated happy birthday to Peter Post, who was born on November 12, 1933, and died on January 14, 2011.

 His first notable successes on the road racing circuit came when he won the Ronde van Nederland in 1960, followed by the Deutschland Tour in 1962.

-In 1963, he claimed the Dutch National Road Championship title, as well as winning the Tour of Belgium.
+In 1963, he claimed the Dutch National Road Championship title, along with winning the Tour of Belgium.

 Post experienced his finest moment in road racing when he became the first Dutchman to win Paris-Roubaix in 1964, beating race favorites like Rik Van Looy, Raymond Poulidor and Rudi Altig, who found themselves caught by the peloton and subsequently dropped during a decisive break at Arras.